MSRHack2022/Hackathon/General_Information.md

 The main aim of presentations is to provide feedback, both from a research and from a practical point of view, to the projects presented.
 The feedback will be provided by organizers and by the members of the MSR Hackathon PC that can join.

+There are two sessions to present to the PC.
+Participants are welcome to attend both of them, but they will present in only one of them.
+The schedule of the sessions is:

+* First session (2021-12-10 8:00 UTC)

+* Second session (2021-12-10 16:00 UTC)

 ## Description of team projects